tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 -   **IntDate** - a JSON decimal value representing the number of seconds from 1970-01-01T0:0:0Z UTC until the specified UTC date/time.
 See [RFC3339] for details regarding date/times in general and UTC in particular.

-###  <a name="BKMK_ObjId"></a> Objects, Identifiers and Versioning
+###  <a name="BKMK_ObjId"></a> Objects, identifiers and, versioning
  Objects stored in Azure Key Vault retain versions whenever a new instance of an object is created, and each version has a unique identifier and URL.
 When an object is first created it is given a unique version identifier and is marked as the current version of the object.
 Creation of a new instance with the same object name gives the new object a unique version identifier and causes it to become the current version.

  Objects in Azure Key Vault can be addressed using the current identifier or a version specific identifier.
 For example, given a Key with the name “MasterKey”, performing operations with the current identifier causes the system to use the latest available version.
 Performing operations with the version specific identifier causes the system to use that specific version of the object.

  Objects are uniquely identified within Azure Key Vault using a URL such that no two objects in the system, regardless of geo-location, have the same URL.
 The complete URL to an object is called the Object Identifier and consists of a prefix portion that identifies the Key Vault, the object type, a user provided Object Name, and an Object Version.
 The Object Name is case-insensitive and immutable.
 Identifiers that do not include the Object Version are referred to as Base Identifiers.

- For more information see, [Authentication, requests, and responses](authentication--requests-and-responses.md)
+ For more information see, [Authentication, requests, and, responses](authentication--requests-and-responses.md)

- A object identifier has the following general format:
+ An object identifier has the following general format:

  `https://{keyvault-name}.vault.azure.net/{object-type}/{object-name}/{object-version}`